ncatlab/nlab-content/pages/0/5/0/3/23050/content.md

 $$((R;S)\subseteq T)\Leftrightarrow (S\subseteq (R\backslash T))\Leftrightarrow (R\subseteq T / S)).$$

-###Lattice-ordered group
+### Lattice-ordered group

-Any [[lattice ordered group]] gives a residuated lattice.
-This is described in the entry on lattice ordered groups.
+Any [[lattice-ordered group]] gives a residuated lattice.
+This is described in the entry on lattice-ordered groups.
 It is noteworthy that in this context, the residuals are quotients and, in fact, the inverses in the group are residuals.

-##Categorical interpretations of residuation
+## Categorical interpretations of residuation

 Looking at the poset structure of $L$ as a category, one rewrites $a\le b$ as $a\to b$ and  $L(a,b)$ for the singleton set consisting just of the morphism $a\to b$.